yubaoquan/tree-view-menu/README.md

 2. Do an operation which is set by you in the setting panel.

 ## Advanced
-This package provide some other operations which is not in the context menu of tree-view, such as `Collapse`, `Dispatch`, `Ignore`
+This package provide some other operations which is not in the context menu of tree-view, such as `Collapse`, `Dispatch`, `Ignore`, `Terminal`

+The `Terminal` feature is copied from [atom-terminal](https://atom.io/packages/atom-terminal), thanks to the author @[karan](https://atom.io/users/karan) orz

-The most interesting feature is `Dispatch`, it provides a way to set the button's behavior in registered atom commands.
+An interesting feature is `Dispatch`, it provides a way to set the button's behavior in registered atom commands.

 ## p.s.